• Oct 06, 2025

 Feel free to save this picture to your device

-If an individual suspects that they might be a mule, they must stop communicating with the criminal and warn the police.
+If an individual suspects they might be a mule, they must stop communicating with the criminal and warn the police.

 Money laundering through money mules